Aider-AI/aider/README.md

-They are less able to follow instructions for returning code edits in a compact format, so aider has and ask GPT-3.5 to return a full copy of any code that needs to be edited.
+They are less able to follow instructions for returning code edits in a compact format, so aider has to ask GPT-3.5 to return a full copy of any code that needs to be edited.
 This rapidly uses up the context window.
 In practice, this means you can only use `gpt-3.5-turbo` to edit files that are smaller than about 2k tokens (8k bytes).